dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 lectures on everything: Abstract Algebra, Combinatorics, Matroids and more.
 But still, I couldn't find the elusive knowledge for working with trees.
 I looked at parser combinators and lexers.
-I looked at the documentation for Google's perfect design for generating & managing DOM, parsed from HTML.
+I looked at the documentation on Google's perfect design for generating & managing DOM, parsed from HTML.
 But still, that (and everything else) mostly talked about generating a tree-like object from text or some other form.
 Instead of manipulating it.

 I began to realize that what I wanted to do was moreso along the lines of manipulating AST's, so I started looking into that and Type Theory.